 Let us know if you have questions that aren't covered below.

 Kindness in the Classroom® is a free Tier 1 evidenced-based social emotional learning curriculum designed to helps schools create a culture of kindness.
 By including a focus on equity, teacher self-care, and digital citizenship, The Random Acts of Kindness Foundation is excited to share an engaging, relatable, and inclusive curriculum.

 How much does Kindness in the Classroom® cost?

-The curriculum is completely free of charge and available on the Random Acts of Kindness website.
+THE CURRICULUM IS COMPLETELY FREE OF CHARGE.
 Many of the materials required for lessons are items that teachers and schools already have on hand.
 There are some books that are required for a few of the lessons which might need to be purchased, though most lessons link to a video of someone reading the book if funds are not available to purchase the required books.